kai3n/sentiment-analysis-imdb/README.md

     )
 ```

 Once you trained, you would get your own model.
-In this example, I will use the simple model that has 84.588 accuracy.
+In this example, I will use the cnn model that has 90.484 accuracy.
 Go to `demo_server.py` and set up your model.
 Make sure you should take off the file extension.
 That's all.
 Run it!!:)

 ## Running the tests